aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/create-resources/_index.md

 ## Conclusion
 You’ve now learned how to **add resource to project** using Aspose.Tasks for Java.
 This simple, programmatic approach lets you manage resources at scale, automate project updates, and integrate Microsoft Project data into your own applications.

-## FAQ's
-### Can I manipulate other aspects of MS Project files using Aspose.Tasks?
-Yes, Aspose.Tasks provides a wide range of functionalities to manipulate tasks, resources, calendars, and more in MS Project files.

-### Is Aspose.Tasks suitable for enterprise‑level applications?
-Absolutely!
-Aspose.Tasks is designed to meet the demands of enterprise‑level applications with its robust features and excellent performance.

-### Can I try Aspose.Tasks before purchasing?
-Yes, you can download a free trial of Aspose.Tasks from [here](https://releases.aspose.com/).

-### Where can I find support for Aspose.Tasks?
-You can find support and assistance on the Aspose.Tasks forum [here](https://forum.aspose.com/c/tasks/15).

-### Do I need a temporary license to use Aspose.Tasks?
-While you can use Aspose.Tasks without a license, a temporary license can unlock additional features and functionalities.
-You can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).

 ## Frequently Asked Questions
 **Q: How do I add multiple resources in one go?**
 A: Call `project.getResources().add("Resource1");`, then repeat for each additional resource, or loop over a collection of resource names.